-The financial report covers Schroders RF Select Credit Fund (formerly known as RF Eclipse Select Credit Fund) (the Fund) as an individual entity.
+The financial report covers Schroders RF Select Credit Fund (the Fund) as an individual entity.
 The Responsible Entity of the Fund is Schroders RF Limited (formerly known as RF Eclipse Limited) ACN 089 265 270 (the Responsible Entity).

 The financial report consists of the financial statements, notes to the financial statements and the declaration by the Directors of the Responsible Entity and is presented in Australian dollars.